 Students are encouraged to use the PATH tool to view their course options, plan their timetable and check for potential clashes.
 Please note, however, that PATH does NOT register students for courses.

 MSc students may be able to 'audit' the equivalent of one 20 credit course per semester, in addition to their standard requirement of 120 credits.
 Auditing means that students sit in on a course they are interested in without being formally assessed for their performance.
-Audited courses appear on the final transcript but do not incur any course credits.
+Audited courses appear on the final transcript as "class only" and do not incur any course credits.

-Auditing is at the discretion of the Course Organiser – some courses might not accept auditing students, for example, if the course is already full.
+Auditing is at the discretion and by approval of the Course Organiser and some courses might not accept auditing students, for example, if the course is already full.
 Some may only allow auditing students to attend lectures, while others may expect them to play a full role in seminar discussions.
 It is each student’s own responsibility to contact course organisers before signing up for their course to clarify whether auditing it is possible and under what circumstances.